 All of our classes for Veterans and Active Duty Military are at no charge to the participant.

-For Volunteers, our next Volunteer Training will be on Saturday, May 20 at 10 AM (3 hrs).
+For Volunteers, our next Volunteer Training will be on Saturday, March 16 and on Saturday September 7 at 10 AM (3 hrs).

 Bob phone 360-485-8223 email@example.com Farm location 14528 Avis Lane SE Yelm